fastapi/fastapi/docs/tutorial/handling-errors.md

 But when you register an exception handler, you should register it for Starlette's `HTTPException`.

-This way, if any part of Starlette's internal code, or a Starlette extension or plug-in, raises an `HTTPException`, your handler will be able to catch handle it.
+This way, if any part of Starlette's internal code, or a Starlette extension or plug-in, raises an `HTTPException`, your handler will be able to catch and handle it.

 In this example, to be able to have both `HTTPException`s in the same code, Starlette's exceptions is renamed to `StarletteHTTPException`: